 In this unit, you will learn about life stages and the factors that may affect them.
-You will also understand expected and unexpected life events and the impact they will have on physical, social, emotional and socio-economic aspects of an individual's life.
+You will also understand expected and unexpected life events and the impact they will have on physical, social, emotional and socioeconomic aspects of an individual's life.

 You will research the service providers and practitioners that can support individuals, recommend support and justify how this will meet the needs of a specific individual.
+To help you with your NEA tasks, you will interview different family members.